Accidents happen. Here's what you need to do to prevent dead keys or an entirely dead keyboard.

 If all else fails and your keyboard gets fried, all you can do now is ensure that you don't make the same mistake twice.

 Unplug the USB it to cut the power (or remove the batteries if it's a wireless keyboard).

-Prevent additional liquid from seeping down into the keyboard by flipping it over until the liquid stops dripping from it.
+Stop liquid from going into the keyboard by turning it upside down until the liquid stops dripping.
 Ideally, leave it flipped over for ٢٤ hours to dry.

 DON’T: Use a paper towel

-Just like avoiding rice, avoid using paper towels, tissues, or anything that will introduce further dust and debris to your wet keyboard.
+Avoid using paper towels, tissues, or anything that adds more dust and debris to your wet keyboard, just like avoiding rice.

 DO: Use a lint-free cloth

 This will help avoid adding unneccesary dust and debris to the keyboard.

 If your keys are still sticky after drying, gently remove the membrane or keycaps near the affected area.
 Use a keycap puller if you have one.
 Rinse any sticky keycaps with warm water or an alcohol swab.
 Be sure to take a picture or keep the keycaps in order, so you can easily reassemble them.

 DO: Disassemble further if keys are still not working